Cure Cancer Australia Grant Process

 Many Cure Cancer Australia researchers who received this early-career seed funding are now among Australia’s most prominent cancer researchers.
 We invite you to apply to join them.

 In 2017 Cure Cancer Australia has again called for funding applications for project funding for early-career researchers via the Cancer Australia Priority Driven Collaborative Cancer Research (PdCCRS) Scheme.
 Applications for funding commencing 2018 are now closed, and will re-open for 2019 funding in late December.
+We expect results for the 2017/18 funding round to be available in late November.

 Please see the Cancer Australia website (https://canceraustralia.gov.au/research-data/research/priority-driven-research) for application documentation and further details.